Summer 2025!

 Journalism is changing.
 No longer confined to a newsroom, journalists report from cafes, street corners, and sports venues and all over the world.
 Hone your skills in this class so that you are ready to report on the go.
 In this course we will explore the fundamentals of writing a strong article for the public eye.
 This includes developing reporting skills by learning to write breaking and hard news stories, personality profiles, and opinion pieces, such as columns, editorials and reviews.

-Brian Barr has taught at California High School in San Ramon for the past 24 years.
-He teaches senior English and Sci-Fi/Fantasy and runs the school’s newspaper and mock trial programs.
-He also coaches the men’s and women’s golf teams at California High School and San Ramon Valley High.
+Brian Barr has taught at California High School in San Ramon for the past 26 years.
+He teaches English 12 Science Fiction/Fantasy and runs the school’s newspaper and mock trial programs.
+He also coaches the men’s and women’s golf teams at California High School.
 Before becoming a teacher, Brian was a professional journalist for nine years, working as a reporter and sports editor for several daily newspapers in the East Bay and San Joaquin Valley.
 Brian earned an undergraduate degree in political science from UC San Diego in 1992.
-He is a 1998 graduate of Central Catholic High School in Modesto.
+He is a 1988 graduate of Central Catholic High School in Modesto.

 9th – 12th Grades